Lyfestyle: Commercial performance

 In the United States, Lyfestyle debuted at number one on the Billboard 200, earning 89,000 album-equivalent units (including 60,000 in pure sales) in its first week.
 Thus causing Lyfestyle to become Yeat's first number one album on the chart, alongside his fifth consecutive top ten.
 The album accumulated a total of 39.67 million on-demand streams of its songs.
 In its second week, Lyfestyle set the record as the seventh largest drop from number one in Billboard 200 history, as the album descended 69 spots to number 70 in its second week.

-Contributing factors for Lyfestyle’s pure album sales count to relatively high could be because Lyfestyle is Yeat’s first album to be released on CD, as well as on his official website different box sets that include merchandise such as T-shirts, balaclavas, and hoodies were released.
-Signed Insert CD’s of Lyfestyle were also selling on Discogs when the album was first released, retailing for 11.44$ (USD).
+Contributing factors for Lyfestyles pure album sales count to relatively high could be because Lyfestyle is Yeat's first album to be released on CD, as well as on his official website different box sets that include merchandise such as T-shirts, balaclavas, and hoodies were released.